r-huijts/LibreChat/docs/search.md

 ### Already Integrated! 🎉

-SearXNG is now part of the LibreChat Docker architecture.
+SearXNG is now part of the LibreChat Docker architecture and is exposed **only** via the SearXNG MCP server.
 Here's how to use it:

 #### For Development (devcontainer)